mavericardo/kubernetes-fundamentals/README.md

     *  kubectl create -f pod.yaml OR  kubectl apply -f pod.yaml What it does?
-        - Create the pod with the definitions in pod.yaml
+        - Creates the pod with the definitions in pod.yaml

     *  kubectl get replicationcontroller
     What it does?